Rohit-Satyam/RNAgrinder/README.md

 **Note for non GENCODE GTF users**
 If using GTF file for any other organism other than Human, please check if the `transcript_type` and `gene_type` tags are present in the GTF.
 Though these tags are not required by STAR, they are required by `gtexCollapseAnnotation.py` to alter GTF file used by RNASeQC.
-For example Plasmodium GTF file (GTF file produced from GFF using `AGAT`), the above mentioned tags are usualy missing and can be added as follows
+For example, in Plasmodium GTF file (GTF file produced from GFF using `AGAT`), the above mentioned tags are usualy missing and can be added as follows (as per discussion [here](https://github.com/NBISweden/AGAT/issues/398)

 ```
 sed -i 's/gene_ebi_biotype/transcript_type/g'  PlasmoDB-64_Pfalciparum3D7.gtf